How to: create a wiki with Drupal

 Wikitools

 The wikitools module, at the core of Drupal's wiki capabilities, is designed to be lightweight.
-It would integrate (or so I guess) quite well with the organic groups module or the case tracker module, as it simply extends Drupal's capabilities, so it is not just another add-on module that can cause problems, but mostly just a highly compatible extension of the Drupal core.
+It would integrate (or so I guess) quite well with the or the , as it simply extends Drupal's capabilities, so it is not just another add-on module that can cause problems, but mostly just a highly compatible extension of the Drupal core.

 OG and group Books